alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 ---
 layout: default
-title: How to publish content / Requests to delete or unpublish documents
+title: How to publish content / Requests to delete or unpublish documents and create or delete URLs
 ---

 ##Requests to delete or unpublish documents